Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Artificial Neural Networks And Deep Learning.md

    - ![image-20230410155427567](img/image-20230410155427567.png)

-   $2^n$ is an astronomically number so in practice we might not be able to create that.
+   $2^n$ is an astronomically large number so in practice we might not be able to create that.
 Therefore new mathematical theories say we if we added one more hidden layer this amount would be more moderate.
 So maybe not exponential but rather polynomial.
 You would need a lot less neurons.